ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 Thank you for trying out Shadow SX 1.1!

+The use of the Shadow SX Launcher should take care of the main bulk of the ROM patching and Dolphin Configuration.
+Below are other options and concideratons when preparing and running Shadow SX.

 ///////////////////////////////////////////////////////
-////     SETUP INSTRUCTIONS - PATCHING THE ROM     ////
+////                  DOLPHIN TIPS                 ////
 ///////////////////////////////////////////////////////

-The setup process is a bit different compared to how it was in 1.0.
-So be sure to read through them again just so you dont miss anything.

-1. Create a new folder for holding the downloaded files.
-The name doesn’t have to be exact, but I would recommended "Shadow-SX" for the name.

-2. Drag the files inside of "Shadow-SX-Files" onto your "Shadow-SX" Folder.

-    Your folder should now look like this:

-    Shadow-SX
-    |_
-      ShadowSXResources
-	  av_libglesv2.dll
-	  libHarfBuzzSharp.dll
-	  libSkiaSharp.dll
-      ShadowSXLauncher.exe

-3. If you don’t already have a patched ROM, you should now create one using the Shadow SX Launcher.
-Alterative methods of patching the game are listed on the github releases page.

-    To patch the ROM using the Shadow SX Launcher:
-        1. Open the launcher, then press the "Create Shadow SX ROM" button.
-		2. Select the version and variant of the ROM you would like to create.
-        2. Select your original clean ripped Shadow the Hedgehog ISO ROM. - CRC32: F582CF1E
-        3. Select where you want to save your patched ROM copy.
-(The original ROM will not be altered)

-	Assuming everything is correct, the ROM will be created.
-If you come across an error that is not fixable with the provided suggestions, reach out on the Shadow Speedrunning Discord Server for help.

-    The remaining steps are for those that wish to play on PC with the Dolphin Emulator on Windows.
-If you are only planning on playing on Console, you do not need to follow the remaining steps, simply run the patched ROM on your console of choice.

-	All optional settings for gameplay purposes are able to be configured in the game itself without the need for extra files.
-The first blue message that appears on boot will explain how to enable one or more options.

-///////////////////////////////////////////////////////
-////          SETUP INSTRUCTIONS - DOLPHIN         ////
-///////////////////////////////////////////////////////

-It is highly reccommended that you follow these steps to configure this download of dolphin to be a standalone portable build.
-This will allow us to adjust the settings just for this download without affecting other games.
-These steps are currently only tested for Windows.
-Mac and Linux may be able to follow along a bit where it makes sense.

-1. Download the latest Dolphin Release.

-2. Extract the contents to the Dolphin-x64 folder that is in the Shadow-SX folder.

-3 Copy the files in the "Dolphin-Config-Files" folder into the Dolphin-x64 folder.

-	This will make this dolphin setup into a portable version which will keep settings and changes local to this version without messing with any existing dolphin settings on your computer.

-4. If you are using the Shadow SX Launcher, you can use the Settings to set up the custom textures created for this release.
-If not, you can manually copy (not move) over the custom textures you want from ShadowSXResources\CustomTextures to Dolphin-x64\User\Load\Textures\GUPX8P

-5. Run Dolphin in the Dolphin-x64 folder.

-6. Double click the main window, where instructed, to set the rom path to where your Shadow SX ROM will be.
+These are some tips to consider when setting up dolphin

-7. If you plan to run your ROM from an HDD, you may need to re-enable the Emulate Disk Speed setting in the game to improve performance.
+1. If you plan to run your ROM from an HDD, you may need to re-enable the Emulate Disk Speed setting in the game properites to improve performance.

-8. Click on the Controllers icon to set up your controller.

-GC controllers should be mapped 1 to 1 or using an adapter.

-Xbox and PlayStation style controllers should have the following setup:
+2. When setting up an Xbox or Playstation style controller, be sure to set the buttons up like this:

   B = Left Face Button
   A = Bottom Face Button
   X = Right Face Button
   Y = Top Face Button

   Be sure to enable the Modern UI Control option in game if you want a similar UI navigation experience as those console versions.

-Also, make sure to enable Background Input in the Controller Settings if you want to be able to play the game while having something else focused on your computer.
+3. Make sure to enable Background Input in the Controller Settings if you want to be able to play the game while having something else focused on your computer.
+(Useful for recording or streaming)

-************************************************************************
-                        Congratulations!
-You can now run Shadow the Hedgehog with the Shadow-SX changes applied.
-*************************************************************************

-Notes:

-If you want, you could run Shadow SX from Dolphin.exe, but it is recommended that you instead use the provided ShadowSXLauncher.exe which allows launching the game standalone without the dolphin interface and adjusting some settings in a more user friendly way.
+4. Regarding Aspect Ratio choose whichever option fits your needs best.
+If you have a decent 4:3 Monitor, set the option to Stretch to Window and run it full screen on that monitor for the best experience.

+///////////////////////////////////////////////////////
+////    STEAM DECK GAMING MODE (HANDHELD MODE)     ////
+///////////////////////////////////////////////////////

+Adding "-sdg" as a launch argument for the launcher will adjust the options and controls in the launcher for use on a gaming device like a steam deck.
+This will disable a few options that would be difficult to navigate in Steam Deck's Gaming Mode.

+Here's how to set up this mode:
+Windows:
+  1. Use the Right Mouse button to click and drag the ShadowSXLauncher.exe, when hovering over open space, let go of right click to reval the click on the "Create shortcuts here" option.
+  2. Right Click the new shortcut to access the properites and add "-sdg" to the end of the file path in the Target field.
+    For example, mine looks like this now: "C:\Users\Zzetti\Desktop\Shadow-SX-Launcher\ShadowSXLauncher.exe" -sdg You can now use that shortcut to launch the launcher in Steam Deck Gaming Mode.

+Linux:
+  This may vary depending on the linux distro settings you have.
+These steps are assuming KDE Desktop is used.
+  1. Using Dolphin(KDE File Explorer) Right click in an empty space to reveal and click on the "Create New" > "Link to Application..."
+  2. Name the Link and then navigate to the "Application" tab where you can assign the launcher's file path and add the "-sdg"(without quotes) to the "Arguments" Field.
+  You can now use this new link to open the launcher in Steam Deck Gaming Mode.

+Steam:
+  1. From the Library page, click on the "Add New Game" option in the bottom corner to add a new non stream game.
+  2. Browse to the Shadow SX Launcher to add it to Steam.
+  3. From the games list, select ShadowSXLauncher and then access the properites.
+  4. Type "-sdg" (without quotes) to the Launch Options.
+  Now when you launch Shadow SX Launcher from Steam, it will be in Steam Deck Gaming Mode.

+///////////////////////////////////////////////////////////
+////            SPEEDRUNNING CONSIDERATIONS            ////
+///////////////////////////////////////////////////////////

 The default settings should work for everyone, adjusting the settings is allowed, though keep in mind this may have an effect on performance.
 From my tests so far, it appears that you can increase the visual quality of the game, but at the cost of reduced framerate or more frequent drops in framerate.
 The real time appears to be unaffected, so whether you want fast framerates of improved visual quality is currently up to you.
 For players expecting to have submittable runs, the framerate (VPS in Dolphin) should be consistent and pretty much always 60.
 Footage that does not meet this may not be accepted for leaderboard placements.

-Regarding Aspect Ratio choose whichever option fits your needs best.
-If you have a decent 4:3 Monitor, set the option to Stretch to Window and run it full screen on that monitor for the best experience.